What is the People’s Health Movement – PHM

 PHM Global coordinates a number of programs at global and regional levels that integrate the efforts of the country circles and global networks such as:

 - People’s Health Assembly (PHA) held approximately every five years, which draws in civil society organizations and networks, social movements, academia and other stakeholders from around the globe.
 The PHA provides a unique space for sharing experiences, mutual learning and joint strategizing for future actions.
 The first PHA was held in Savar, Bangladesh in December 2000 and was attended by more than 1453 people from 75 countries; the People’s Charter for Health was developed and endorsed at PHA1.
 The second Assembly was held in Cuenca, Ecuador in July 2005 and attended by 1492 people from 92 countries.
 The third Assembly was held in Cape Town (South Africa) 6-11 2012 and attended by about 1000 people from over 90 countries.
+The fourth and the most recent Fourth People’s Health Assembly was held in Savar, Bangladesh in 2018 and attended by around 2000 people from over 70 countries.

 - Global Health Watch (GHW) is an alternative World Health Report.
 Four reports have been published (GHW1,GHW2, GHW3 and GHW4) in 2005, 2008, 2011 and 2014 respectively.
 GHW5 is being worked on now and planned to be released in 2017.